apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 # gatsby-theme-apollo-docs

 This is an entirely configuration-based Gatsby theme that generates a documentation website based on a series of Markdown or MDX files.
+It also exports a series of [components](#components) that can be used within MDX pages.

 ## Table of contents